jacksongolden/atla-product-engineer-technical-interview/INTERVIEWER_GUIDE.md

 pnpm dev
 ```

-Expected first behavior: **App crashes with Zod validation error**
+Expected first behavior: **App loads successfully but steps appear in random order**

 This is correct!
-The candidate will fix this.
+The trace steps should look out of sequence (e.g., "Log completion" before "Initialize agent").
+The candidate will need to notice and fix this.